8 Computing persistent homology in Julia

 8.8 The full pipeline

-A torus has \(\beta_0 = 1\), \(\beta_1 = 2\), \(\beta_2 = 1\).
-Check: do you see one long bar in \(H_0\), two long bars in \(H_1\), and one long bar in \(H_2\)?
+A torus has \(\beta_0 = 1\), \(\beta_1 = 2\), and \(\beta_2 = 1\).
+In the barcode, look for one long bar in \(H_0\), two long bars in \(H_1\), and one long bar in \(H_2\).

 8.9 Summary